aws-samples/sample-amazon-ivs-aiortc-demos/stages-gpt-realtime/README.md

 **When to use each mode:**

-- **Server VAD**: Choose this if you need user transcriptions or predictable behavior
+- **Server VAD**: Choose this if you need reliable SEI transcript publishing, user transcriptions, or predictable behavior
-- **Semantic VAD**: Choose this for the most natural conversation flow, but accept that user transcriptions may be missing
+- **Semantic VAD**: Choose this for the most natural conversation flow, but accept that user transcriptions may be missing from SEI metadata